timgdavies/stroudinvestigates.github.io/_posts/2017-11-17-our-initial-assessment-of-the-ecotricity-recommendation.md

 > would present the lowest financial risk of all bids to Stroud District Council, … [and would bring] sufficient social and economic benefits to the area to justify disposal at undervalue.

 **Financial risk** is mentioned a number of times in the report.
-What's implied is that high levels of financial risk will result in a failure to deliver economic or social interests.
+The implication's that high financial risk may mean failure to deliver economic or social interests.
 However, relative risks and benefits of the two approaches relating to **economic or social benefit** are never addressed directly.

 ## 1. What are the financial risks and benefits?